tdietzel22/tdietzel22/README.md

 <br>

 <!-- About Me -->
-- 🛠️ I’m currently working on [Spotify API](https://github.com/tdietzel/Spotify_API)
+- 🛠️ I’m currently working on [Portfolio](https://github.com/tdietzel/Portfolio_React)
-- 🧠 In the React course Week 5 at Epicodus
+- 🧠 In the C# course Week 1 at Epicodus
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: After working out, it takes 5 hours for your body temperature to return to normal